DekunZhang/DekunZhang/README.md

-- 👋 Hi, I’m @DekunZhang
+- 👋 Hi, I’m @DekunZhang.
+You can also call me Elvin.
 - 👀 I’m interested in Gaming, anime, technology and sci-fi.
 - 🌱 I’m currently learning BSc Computer Science at UCL.